xc-jp/blog-posts/Asio-Coroutines.md

 boost::asio::streambuf streambuf;
 ```

-This is the kind of imperative on-thing-after-another TCP-reading code that we want to write:
+This is the kind of imperative one-thing-after-another TCP-reading code that we want to write:

 ```c++
 {